 With a child’s glad heart of love, At thy bidding may I move; Prompt to serve and follow thee, Loving Him who first loved me.5

-- Christ empowers us to please Him and we want to please Him because we belong to Him.
+- Christ empowers us to please Him and we want to please Him because we belong to His little brothers and sisters.
 Now our mind is no longer hostile toward the Lord and our spirit is alive to God because of His righteousness worked for us and in us.6 The root of sin is selfishness: “I will do what is right in my own eyes; I want my way.”
 We cannot live that way anymore.
 Jesus warns, “Not everyone who says to me, ‘Lord, Lord,’ will enter the kingdom of heaven, but only the one who does the will of my Father who is in heaven.”7

 Have thine own way, Lord!
 Have thine own way!
 Hold o’er my being absolute sway!
 Fill with thy Spirit till all shall see Christ only, always, living in me!8

 - Christ leads us by His Spirit who is in us and moves us to God-centered living which is the only life worth living.
 We are God’s adopted sons and daughters and who show that by how we live.
 We have no obligation to live the old way (the flesh) because that only brought us grief, trouble, and alienation from God.
 Jesus’ followers now have an obligation to the Spirit.
 He gave us new birth, revealed Christ to us, drew us to Jesus, and gave us eternal life and all its benefits when we trusted Christ.
 He is the Spirit of Life who empowers us to obey Christ and be more and more like Jesus in our thoughts, words, and deeds.9

 More about Jesus would I know, More of His grace to others show, More of His saving fullness see, More of His love who died for me.10